kyma-project/kyma/docs/api-gateway-v2/02-01-api-gateway.md

 ## Request flow

-This diagram illustrates the request flow for 3 cases:
+This diagram illustrates the request flow for three cases:
   - Accessing secured resources with an OAuth2 token
   - Accessing secured resources with a JWT token
   - Accessing unsecured resources without a token